RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 The sections below describe the options available for imaging each specific type of digital media as well as the step-by-step workflows for executing those imaging options.

+**If/when an error is recorded during the imaging process, make a maximum of five attempts to create a disk image, with no more than three attempts made for the same error.**

 ## CDs and DVDs

 In general, optical disk images will be forensically imaged on BitCurator.
 Forensic images cannot be made for audio CDs.
 Please see [audio CDs](#audio-cds) for instructions.